Otlukbeli

 Otlukbeli is a municipality (belde) and seat of Otlukbeli District of Erzincan Province in Turkey.
 It had a population of 2,036 in 2021.
 It is divided into the neighborhoods of Fatih, Mehmet Akif Ersoy and Şehitler.

+History

+In 1835, the village of Karakulak (now the district center) was part of the Tercan District.
+The male population of Karakulak at that time was 0 Muslims and 78 non-Muslims.